rodph15/terraforms/README.md

 # Getting Started

-1. run the command to autanticate on azure using azure CLI
+1. run the command to authenticate on azure using azure CLI
 ```bash
 az login
 ```